 How long should an ice cleat last?
 This is the most common question I get from safety professionals.
-It’s a fair question to ask and one you should have an understanding of before you purchase winter cleats.
+It’s a fair question to ask and one you should have an understanding of before you purchase ice cleats.

 And when someone asks me that question, what I’m hearing is, “How many of these things am I going to buy to get through the winter?”